microsoft/mona-saas/docs/README.md

 ## What is the subscription configuration page?

 Microsoft provides a link (through the various commercial marketplace web interfaces) to your subscribers allowing them to manage their subscription.
 In practice, this link redirects the user to your landing page (the same one Mona exposes to support new subscription purchases) with a token that resolves to an existing subscription.
 As the SaaS provider, it's your responsibility to check for this condition and, if needed, redirect the customer to a subscription management experience.
-To simplify things, Mona always checks for this condition and, if the subscription already exists, automatically redirects the user to the _subscription configuration page_.
+To simplify things, Mona always checks for this condition and, if the subscription already exists, automatically redirects the user to the configured _subscription configuration page_.

 * Mona will automatically replace the URL token `{subscription-id}` with the applicable subscription ID on redirect.